Project Valhalla (Java language)

-Project Valhalla is an experimental OpenJDK project to develop major new language features for Java 10 and beyond.
+In computing, Project Valhalla is an experimental OpenJDK project to develop major new language features for Java 10 and beyond.
 The project was announced in July 2014 and is an experimental effort by Oracle, led by engineer Brian Goetz.

 The project page offers an overview as well as links to technical drafts and early-access builds.

 Planned features

 Valhalla is incubating Java language features and enhancements in these areas: